2025 Undergraduate Catalog

 Objectives

-• Analyze entrepreneurial ventures understand sources of funding and other legal requirements
+• Analyze entrepreneurial ventures to understand sources of funding and other legal requirements

 Concentration Requirements (12 semester hours)